gbouritsas/mesh_pi_nets/README.md

 ## Data

 We provide the templates (mesh topology) as well as their downsampled versions for the two datasets that we experimented with, namely [COMA](https://coma.is.tue.mpg.de/) and [DFAUST](http://dfaust.is.tue.mpg.de/).
 Unfortunately, we cannot provide the data in this repository, but they can be easily obtained from the authors of the datasets.
 Then, follow the instructions in the [Neural3DMM repo](https://github.com/gbouritsas/Neural3DMM) to organise the data as expected from the code.
 For COMA we use the splits provided by the authors (in the paper we report the results on the 'sliced' version of the dataset - interpolation experiment).
-If you would like to train on the same splits for DFAUST, please contact us in order to provide you the splits.
+If you would like to train on the same splits for DFAUST, please contact us.

 ## Important parameters